engeir/hack-md-notes/volcano-papers.md

 ### 2007 — Boer et al.: Inferring climate sensitivity from volcanic events

+- For volcano-like forcing the global mean surface temperature responses of the models are very similar, despite their differing equilibrium climate sensitivities, indicating that climate sensitivity cannot be inferred from the temperature record alone even if the forcing is known.
+- The overall conclusion is that climate sensitivity cannot be inferred directly from the global average temperature response to volcano-like forcing even if the forcing is known.
+An independent knowledge of the heat penetration into the deep ocean is required.
+- One possibility is that the real climate system operates in a manner similar to the slab ocean model (rather than the full ocean model).
+- The experiments support the possibility of inferring the climate sensitivity of the real system by studying the impact of volcanoes provided that both the forcing and the heat storage in the system are known with sufficient accuracy.

 ### 2010 — Bender et al.: Response to the eruption of Mount Pinatubo in relation to climate sensitivity in the CMIP3 models

 ### 2012 — Lovejoy and Schertzer: Stochastic and scaling climate sensitivities: Solar, volcanic, and orbital forcings